 Students are encouraged to be actively involved in school life and are given opportunities to have their voices and opinions heard by volunteering to be Form or Sports Captain or member of our School Council and Diversity group.

 Key Stage 5

-Although your academic success is at the heart of everything we do, we believe that education is about a lot more than that.
-Therefore we provide lots of opportunities for you to participate in a range of clubs and activities including exchanges and trips to Europe, America and Asia, musical and dramatic productions, sporting teams and events, Young Dragons, the UK Maths Challenge, the Bank of England competition, the Duke of Edinburgh award, the opportunity to participate in debates and in mock trials, and much, much more.
-And we will also be keen for you to develop your leadership skills through becoming a school council representative, a prefect, a student mentor or by becoming a member of the School Captain’s team.
+We are a large Sixth Form and offer a wide range of subjects for students to choose from.
+Although academic success is at the heart of everything we do, we believe that education is about a lot more than that.
+Therefore we provide lots of opportunities for students to participate in a range of clubs and activities including school trips, sporting teams and events, the opportunity to participate in debates and much, much more.
+We will also be keen for students to develop leadership skills through becoming a school council representative, a prefect, a student mentor or by becoming a member of the School Captains’ Team.

 At Holcombe Grammar School we believe passionately in providing our students with the best foundations on which to build their academic and personal success.
 In doing so we draw on the very latest pedagogic research to place cognition and Thinking Skills at the heart of our teaching and learning provision.

 As part of our journey toward being acknowledged as a centre of best practice in this field, we recently gained accreditation as a Thinking School from University of Exeter’s prestigious Cognitive Education Development Unit.
 We were delighted after we became one of only thirty schools in the country to receive the ‘Thinking School’ accreditation from the University in September 2019, a status we will hold until September 2022.
 In its report, Exeter University highlighted the strong partnership between the School and the Trust, noting that staff at Holcombe Grammar School have “fully embraced” the Thinking School vision and are “committed to creating a positive learning culture”.